ryanmcdermott/3rs-of-software-architecture/README.md

 * Function length (number of lines)
 * Nesting levels

-There are a few easy rules to follow to fix many of these problems:
+There are a few easy rules to follow to fix problems associated with those:

 * Invest in an automatic formatter.
 Find one your team agrees on and integrate it into your build process.
 There's nothing that wastes more time and money during code reviews than formatting arguments.
 Get a formatter and never look back!
 In this project we will use Prettier.
 * Use meaningful and pronounceable variable/function names.
 Code is for people, and only incidentally for computers.
 Naming is the biggest thing that communicates the meaning behind the code.